EzzySoft/SoftArch5/Readme.md

     python feed_service.py

 ## Notes
-* Ensure you have PostgreSQL running and the necessary environment variables set for database configuration.
+* Make your PostgreSQL database running and with all set up configs.
-* The JWT secret key should be kept secure and not shared publicly.
+* Also JWT secret key should be in saved in secure manner